 In addition, if you open a brokerage or bank account with a U.S. bank, the account will be treated as a "deposit account" because cash can be held in the account.
-Therefore, you also must file a Form K (Erklaering K) with the Danish Tax Administration.
-Both you and the broker/bank must sign the Form K, unless an exemption from the broker/bank signature requirement is obtained from the Danish Tax Administration.
-It is possible to seek an exemption on the Form K, which you should do at the time you submit the Form K. By signing the Form K, you and the broker or bank undertake an obligation, without further request each year, to forward information to the Danish Tax Administration concerning the content of the account as part of your annual income tax return.
-By signing the Form K, you authorize the Danish Tax Administration to examine the account.
+Therefore, you also must file a Form K (Erklaering K) with the Danish tax authorities.
+By signing the Form K, you authorize the Danish tax authorities to examine the account.
+A separate form must be submitted for each account held outside of Denmark that holds Shares or cash which are taxable in Denmark.
 A sample of Form K can be found at the following website: www.skat.dk.